optas/cs233_gtda_hw4/README.md

 ## STANDALONE Installation Instructions:

-Assuming you have already a copy of cs233_gtda_hw4 in your hard drive and you are inside a virtual environemnt (e.g. Conda):
+Assuming you have already a copy of cs233_gtda_hw4 folder in your hard drive and you are inside a virtual environment (e.g. conda):

-1. pip install -e _top-directory-path of cs233_gtda_hw4 folder_  # this will install cs233_gtda_hw4 as a python-package with all its default dependencies
+1. pip install -e _top-directory-path-of-cs233_gtda_hw4 folder_  # this will install cs233_gtda_hw4 as a python-package with all its default dependencies
 2. git submodule update --init --recursive  # this will clone the JIT (fast) Chamfer implementation in cs233_gtda_hw4
 3. Start your work at notebooks/main.ipynb  (or notebooks_as_python_scripts/main.py if you are not a fan of notebooks).